Russia is restricting social media. Here's what we know

 NPR compiled a rundown of what we know about the state of some leading social media and online services in Russia.

+The unusual departure from the company's rules prohibiting most overtly violent speech was met with outrage in Russia.
+The prosecutor general's office opened a criminal case against Meta, saying it was seeking the extremist designation because of what it termed "illegal calls for the murder of Russian nationals" by Meta employees.
+It also accused Instagram of serving as a platform for organizing "riots, accompanied by violence."

+Communications regulator Roskomnadzor said that access to Instagram would be restricted beginning on Monday in Russia.
+It said "messages shared on Instagram encourage and provoke violent actions toward Russians."

-Russian authorities said on Friday that they fully blocked Facebook, capping a week in which the tech giant heeded European requests to block Russian-backed media outlets in the EU and made state media posts harder to find in the rest of the world.
+Roskomnadzor had blocked Facebook on Mar.
+4 after the tech giant heeded European requests to ban Russian-backed media outlets in the EU and made state media posts harder to find in the rest of the world.

-Communications regulator Roskomnadzor cited recent restrictions on Russian media outlets in its announcement, accusing Facebook of "discrimination."

 Facebook and other platforms blocked RT (formerly Russia Today) and Sputnik in Europe to comply with EU sanctions, and in other countries including Ukraine and the United Kingdom at the requests of their governments.
 The EU's ban also applies to traditional broadcast media organizations in Europe.

-Facebook parent company Meta says it's also slapping warning labels on posts with links to Russian state media stories and limiting their reach on Facebook and Instagram, which it also owns.
+Facebook parent company Meta also slapped warning labels on posts with links to Russian state media stories and limiting their reach on Facebook and Instagram, which it also owns.

-Some users in Russia who logged on to Facebook on Friday evening after the government announced the ban saw the message: "This page isn't available right now."
+Some users in Russia who logged on to Facebook after the government announced the ban saw the message: "This page isn't available right now."

-Instagram, which is more popular in Russia than Facebook, is still functioning, although some users have reported the photo-sharing app is only available in English after a recent update.

-A Meta spokeswoman told NPR Russia's actions against the company do not appear to be impacting WhatsApp, the Meta-owned messaging service.
+WhatsApp, a Meta messaging app popular in Russia, has not been mentioned in the Russian government statements.
+Earlier, a Meta spokeswoman told NPR Russia's actions against the company do not appear to be impacting WhatsApp.

 According to the Russian government's online registry, authorities have restricted access to Twitter under a federal law regulating calls for riots, extremism, protests and the spread of false information.